pmbanugo/heroku-review-app-actions/README.md

       - name: Checkout
         uses: actions/checkout@v3
       - name: Deploy Heroku app
-        uses: pmbanugo/heroku-review-app-actions@v1.2.0-dev # Uses the action
+        uses: pmbanugo/heroku-review-app-actions@v1.2.0 # Uses the action
         id: deploy
         with:
           api-key: ${{ secrets.HEROKU_API_KEY }}
           pipeline-id: ${{ secrets.HEROKU_PIPELINE_ID }}
           app-name-prefix: getting-started
           region: us
-      # Use the output from the `deploy` step
+          use-app-json: true # Use this if your app contains app.json in the root directory
-      - name: Get the review app url
+      - name: Get the review app url # Use the output from the `deploy` step
         run: echo "The URL is ${{ steps.deploy.outputs.url }}"
       - name: Comment on commit # Optional: You can use any action to comment on the PR
         uses: phulsechinmay/rewritable-pr-comment@v0.2.1